 Comparison Consumer Manufacturer

 Advantages Ubiquity (consumers can Reduced costs (promotion

 satisfy their demand costs will be lower if they are

 anywhere) online)

 Wide range of products Globality (potential consumer

 Anonymity base is located all over the

 world)

 Disadvantages Lack of trust in Internet Problems of legalization and

 services regulation of activities on the

-It is impossible to assess the Internet
+It is impossible to assess Internet

-quality of the product
+the quality of the product

 Possible difficulties and

 losses in returning goods

-In the present era, major corporations are shifting their business processes to digital networks, aiming not only to reduce costs but also to expedite the journey from idea conception to implementation.
-However, when it comes to harnessing information technologies in Kazakhstani enterprises, several challenges hinder progress.
+In the present era, major corporations are shifting their business processes to digital, aiming not only to reduce costs but also to expedite the journey from idea conception to implementation.
+However, when it comes to harnessing information technologies in Indian Subcontinent enterprises, several challenges hinder progress.

-Initially, the successful adoption of e-commerce hinges on the existence of digitally adept enterprises, yet the level of automation in Kazakhstani businesses remains notably low.
-The intricate nature of Enterprise Resource Planning (ERP) systems, pivotal for such transitions, presents a costly investment feasible only for select divisions within industrial enterprises in the Republic of Kazakhstan.
+Initially, successful e-commerce adoption is dependent on the presence of technologically proficient organisations; yet, the level of automation in Indian Subcontinent industries remains very low.
+The complicated structure of Enterprise Resource Planning (ERP) systems, which are critical for such changes.

-Moreover, interest in e-commerce among industrial enterprises is primarily seen in those seeking to broaden their customer base or diversify suppliers.
-Nevertheless, in Kazakhstan, the quest for business partners is constrained by market monopolization in certain sectors and the inherent risks associated with the economy.
+Furthermore, industrial firms are largely interested in e-commerce because they want to expand their consumer base or diversify their suppliers.
+Nonetheless, in the Indian Subcontinent, the search for business partners is hampered by market monopolisation in particular industries and the inherent hazards of the economy.

 Further complicating matters is the efficiency boost online businesses can experience through electronic trading platforms.
-However, such platforms are nascent in Kazakhstan, hindering widespread adoption and utilization.
-In essence, the advantages of online trading in the B2B model are evident in Kazakhstani industries marked by robust competition, high product standardization (reflecting stock exchange trading conditions), and substantial financial capacities.
-Conversely, obstacles to B2C model development include the limited number of internet users, modest internet penetration rates, and ingrained consumer skepticism towards online stores due to traditional distribution channel preferences.
-Additionally, the underdeveloped service infrastructure of Kazakhstani online stores and concerns regarding transaction security online further impede the growth of the B2C model.
+However, such platforms are nascent in Indian Subcontinent, hindering widespread adoption and utilization.

+In essence, the benefits of B2B internet commerce are visible in Indian Subcontinental businesses with strong competitiveness, high product standardisation, and significant financial capacity.
+Obstacles to B2C model development include a small number of internet users, low internet penetration rates, and engrained customer scepticism about online retailers due to traditional distribution channel preferences.
+Furthermore, the poor service infrastructure of Indian Subcontinent in online retailers, as well as worries about online transaction security, hamper the B2C model's expansion.

 Fig. 1.Shopping at online stores [21].

-In particular, out of the total number of Internet users 73.29% of users make purchases in online stores; the structure of purchases is dominated by the order of air and rail tickets (45.39%), also through the network consumers buy clothes (14.76%), computers and digital equipment (13.54%), household appliances (10.23%) and other goods (more than 16.08%).
-Fig.2.E-commerce market volume in Kazakhstan (2014-2018) billiontenge
+In particular, out of the total number of Internet users 73.29% of users make purchases decisions in online; the structure of purchases is dominated by the order of air and rail tickets (45.39%), also through the network consumers buy clothes (14.76%), computers and digital equipment (13.54%), household appliances (10.23%) and other goods (more than 16.08%).

-According to the data of the Kazakhstan Association of Internet Business and Mobile Commerce, the volume of the e-commerce market amounted to 129 billion tenge, in 2015-165 billion tenge.
-That is, the capacity of the e-commerce market increased by 50%.
-In 2016, the market volume amounted to \$226.4 billion in 2017-264.52 billion tenge.
-According to the latest statistics, the e-commerce market volume in 2018 amounted to 269 billion tenge.
+Fig.2.E-commerce market volume in Indian Subcontinent (2014-2018) billion tenge to 269 billion.
 Thus, we can see that over the past five years, the e-commerce market has grown significantly.

+According to the data of the Indian Subcontinent Association of Internet Business and Mobile Commerce, the volume of the e-commerce market amounted to 129 billion, in 2015- 165 billion.
+That is, the capacity of the e- commerce market increased by 50%.

+In 2016, the market volume amounted to \$226.4 billion in 2017-264.52 billion.
+According to the latest statistics, the e-commerce market volume in 2018 amounted

 In the present era, that is, at present, even if the term does not have a clear definition, it plays an active role in the socio-social and production relations of countries striving for civilization throughout the world.

-5. Conclusion:
+5.Conclusion: